 Dispositional optimism is often measured with something called the 12-Item Life Orientation Test.
 This series of questions measures someone’s positive expectations for their future.
 It touches upon multiple areas of life to avoid individual differences in the actual details of subject’s lives.

 A measurement of explanatory style evaluates the way in which a person conveys good or bad news.
-Pessimists exhibit a particular set of hallmarks: taking the blame or feeling responsible for whatever has gone wrong, assuming that things will not improve or change, and implying that t bad news will have dire consequences for everything else.
-An optimist has the expected reverse of these results: not feeling responsible for bad news or explaining it as permanent or likely to cause other negative outcomes.
+The pessimist exhibit a particular set of hallmarks: taking the blame or feeling responsible for whatever has gone wrong, assuming that things will not improve or change, and accepting that bad news will have dire consequences in all areas of their life.
+On the other hand, an optimist exhibits the opposite: not feeling responsible for bad news or accepting it as permanent or likely to cause other negative outcomes.
 The optimist takes credit for good news, in contrast, and sees the positive result as likely to continue and to create other good outcomes along the way.

 The studies that follow use methods of personality testing like those above to determine who is a pessimist and who is an optimist.
 Scientists then compare the outcomes of specific and consistent health scenarios to see if there are differences between the two groups.

-It turned out that compared with pessimistic persons, the optimists were:
+It turned out that the optimistic patients were:

 “…significantly less likely to be rehospitalized for a broad range of aggregated problems (including postsurgical sternal wound infections, angina, myocardial infarction, and the need for another bypass surgery or percutaneous transluminal coronary angioplasty) generally indicative of a poor response to the initial surgery.”1

-Furthermore it didn’t matter who the optimists were.
-Sociodemographic and medical differences didn’t matter, nor did relative self-esteem, depression, and neuroticism.
-Optimism as an independent trait had an positive impact on how effective the surgery was for patients, and how well they recovered.
+Furthermore, sociodemographic and medical differences didn’t matter, nor did relative self-esteem, depression, and neuroticism.
+Optimism as an independent trait had a positive impact on how effective the surgery was for patients, and how well they recovered.

 Conversely, Pessimism Can Kill You